jpitassi/silverpop-php-client/README.txt

     Making sure the data array is perfectly formatted is crucial in getting the correct XML output.
-The SilverpopAPI class with throw a SilverpopDataException if your XML data input doesn't match the conventions established in SilverpopAPI::_arrayToXML().
+The SilverpopAPI class with throw a SilverpopDataException if your XML data input doesn't match the conventions established in SilverpopAPI::arrayToXML().
 Here are a couple short examples of how to achieve certain XML results using arrays and objects:

     <?php